 Furthermore, these attributes are not trained as a part of the basic training schedules either.

-However, Corners, Free Kick Taking, Long Throws, Penalty Taking and Leadership can each be trained as an individual training focus, while some attributes can also improve through natural development, tutoring (Determination only) and event-based development.
+However, Corners, Free Kick Taking, Long Throws, Penalty Taking and Leadership can each be trained as an individual training focus, while some attributes can also improve through tutoring (Determination only) and event-based development.

 You can also choose how hard your players are worked in general training by selecting a general training intensity using the Intensity Level drop-down.

-To achieve good performances in general training and to enhance player development you should set the intensity to as high a level as you are able to before causing too many training happiness or fitness problems among your players.
+You should set the intensity to as high a level as you are able to before causing too many training happiness or fitness problems among your players.
 The appropriate level depends on how much match preparation training is scheduled (and therefore the resultant team training overall workload and individual workloads), how much individual training you intend to set and the personalities of your players.